 The American College of Obstetrics and Gynecologists agrees, stating, “Respect for an individual woman’s reproductive autonomy should be the primary concern guiding sterilization.”
 The policy also states that young single women who wish to not have children should also be able to obtain sterilization.

-Yet, for young, unmarried, women without children, finding a doctor to perform sterilization may especially difficult.
+Yet, for young, unmarried, women without children, finding a doctor to perform sterilization may be especially difficult.

 The r/childfree subreddit, a community of over 800,000 people who do not ever want to have children, have compiled a list of doctors in every state that will perform sterilizations.
 It’s an amazing resource, but it also demonstrates how severe the problem is.
 In some states, like Hawaii, South Dakota, and Wyoming, there are only two doctors listed.
 The same is true for Washington, D.C., a city with a population size greater than all of Wyoming.